Wizards vs. 76ers Player Props Betting Odds

 |AST

-- The 27.0 points Tyrese Maxey scores per game are 1.5 more than his prop total on Wednesday (25.5).
+- Tyrese Maxey is averaging 27.1 points per game this season, 0.4 fewer than his points prop on Monday.

-- He averages 1.1 more rebounds than his prop bet Wednesday of 3.5.
+- He averages 0.2 less rebounds than his prop bet Monday of 4.5.

-- He 3.3 made three-pointers average is 0.2 lower than his over/under on Wednesday.
+- He has connected on 3.3 three-pointers per game, 0.8 more than his prop bet total on Monday (2.5).

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.